rootCircle/blog/docs/project/bgit.md

 `bgit` is a command-line tool, written in Rust, that simplifies the Git workflow for beginners.

-_If you're already a Git power user, this tool might not be for you_, and that's okay\! `bgit` is designed for the student, the new developer, or anyone who just wants to get their "hello world" website on GitHub without falling down the rabbit hole of advanced version control concepts.
+_If you're already a Git power user, this tool might not be for you_, and that's okay! `bgit` is designed for the student, the new developer, or anyone who just wants to get their "hello world" website on GitHub without falling down the rabbit hole of advanced version control concepts.
 It aims to be a better first step than the "Add files to upload" button on the GitHub website.

 Instead of requiring you to memorize subcommands, you just run `bgit`.
-It intelligently detects the state of your repository's staged files, uncommitted changes, stashes, and guides you with simple prompts.
+It intelligently detects the state of your repository—staged files, uncommitted changes, and stashes—and guides you with simple prompts.

 ## Getting Started: Installation